Frosthaven/Wildstar_uiMapper/dev-source/README.md

 # Wildstar uiMapper
 uiMapper is a template-based UI generator for creating options and binding them to data for use with Wildstar LUA addon development.
 This was originally an inside project for the addon developer Frosthaven, but has been made public for anyone who could find it useful.

+### Changelog
+0.6
+   - Fixed an issue where choicetables with boolean values weren't being detected
+   - Added alpha slider option to the :color() method

 ### Developer Notes
 Currently, uiMapper is in developer pre-release.
 Although it has been tested in various environments and conditions and is out in the wild with the author's own addons, no guarantees can be made.
 At this time, please refrain from putting special characters in your variable names or categories, and avoid placing 'uiMapper_' in them as well, as the engine is currently hard coded to use that as a reference pointer to the ui elements.